Beauty and the Beast: Villeneuve's original version

+Chapter 1: There Was Once a Merchant

 A widowed merchant lives in a mansion in a city with his twelve children: six sons and six daughters.
 All his daughters are very beautiful, but the youngest, Beauty, is the loveliest.
 Beauty is also kind and pure of heart; her elder sisters, in contrast, are cruel, selfish, and jealous of Beauty.

-The merchant and his children become poor when their house burns down, and his ships are lost.
-The family of thirteen is forced to move to a small cottage in the countryside and work for a living.
-While Beauty makes a firm resolution to adjust to rural life with a cheerful disposition, her sisters do not and mistake her determination for stupidity.
+The merchant and his children become poor when their house burns down, and his trading ships are lost to storms or pirates.
+The family of thirteen is forced to move to a small cottage in the countryside and must work on a farm.
+While Beauty adjusts to country life with a cheerful disposition, her sisters don't and become more jealous of Beauty when neighbours come by to see her.

-Two years later, the merchant hears that one of his trade ships has returned.
-Before leaving to retrieve it, and possibly their fortune, he asks his children if they wish for him to bring any gifts back for them.
-His oldest daughters ask for clothing, jewels, and the finest dresses possible as they think that his wealth has returned.
-Beauty asks for nothing but her father to return home safely, but when he insists on buying her a present, she is satisfied with the promise of a rose.
+Two years later, the merchant hears that one of his ships has returned.
+Before leaving to retrieve it, he asks his children what gifts they want him to bring back for them.
+His oldest daughters want expensive clothes and jewellery, while Beauty asks for a rose.

+When he arrives at the port six months later, the merchant is dismayed to learn that his colleagues, believing him to have died in the fire, have already sold the cargo and left him unable to buy his daughters' presents.
+During his trip back home, the merchant becomes lost in a vicious snowstorm and he takes shelter in a hollow tree.